linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 A \(572,000 investment at \(7.8\%\) would grow to only \(\$ 772,451\).
 Yet an investment of \(\$ 572,000\) in the particular financial instrument produces \(\$ 800,000\) in 4 years.
 Consequently, the financial instrument offers more than a \(7.8\%\) annual interest rate.
 The present value of \(\$ 592,400\) tells the money manager that as long as she pays no more than \(\$ 592,400\) (the present value), an annual interest rate of at least \(7.8\%\) will be earned from this investment.

 Illustration 3-4.
-Instead of promising  $800,000 in 4 years, suppose that the financial instrument in the previous illustration promises to pay$ 800,000 in 5 years.
+Instead of promising  \$800,000 in 4 years, suppose that the financial instrument in the previous illustration promises to pay\$ 800,000 in 5 years.
 Assume that the money manager still wants an annual interest rate of 7.8%.
-Is the investment still attractive if it is selling for $572,000?
+Is the investment still attractive if it is selling for \$572,000?

-As shown below, the present value of the  $800,000 in 5 years is$ 549,536:
+As shown below, the present value of the  \$800,000 in 5 years is\$ 549,536:

 $$
 F V = \$ 8 0 0, 0 0 0; i = 0.
 0 7 8; N = 5.